precisely/rapids/doc/architecture.md

    (continue! parent-run-id :permit child-run-id :result child-run)
    ```

-### Ports: "Channels for Runs"
+### Pools: "Channels for Runs"

-  The existing infrastructure provides the basis for another powerful mechanism of interprocess communication: Channels, which we refer to as "Ports" to distinguish from the related runtime concept of a channel.
+  The existing infrastructure provides the basis for another powerful mechanism of interprocess communication: Channels, which we refer to as "Pools" to distinguish from the related runtime concept of a channel.
 Ports are implemented as tables.

-  It is possible to `put` and `take` values from ports in a similar way as is done with [channels](https://clojure.org/news/2013/06/28/clojure-clore-async-channels ), and ports similarly may be buffered or unbuffered.
+  It is possible to `put-in` and `take-out` values from pools in a similar way as is done with [channels](https://clojure.org/news/2013/06/28/clojure-clore-async-channels ).
+Pools may similarly be buffered or unbuffered.

-  Ports are created using `(port {n})`, where n is an optional value indicating the size of the buffer.
-A port is an object stored in durable storage, and is associated with a unique id, the "port id".
+  Pools are created using `(pool {n})`, where n is an optional value indicating the size of the buffer.
+A pool is an object stored in durable storage, and is associated with a unique id, the "pool id".
 This is a guaranteed globally unique identifier.
 We use UUIDs.

-  In addition, buffered ports provide different modes: FILO, FIFO and prioritized, where a second ordering value is provided during the `put` to determine the order by which values are retrieved during `take`.
-Under the hood, all buffered ports are prioritized, where FILO and FIFO ports take time or its negation as an implicit ordering value.
+  In addition, buffered pools provide different modes: FILO, FIFO and prioritized, where a second ordering value is provided during the `put-in` to determine the order by which values are retrieved during `take`.
+Under the hood, all buffered pools are prioritized, where FILO and FIFO ports take time or its negation as an implicit ordering value.

-  Blocking takes from ports are done with the suspending operator `<_!!` which takes a port as an argument.
-If no values are in the port queue, the operator returns a suspend with a permit value equal to the port id.
-If a value is available, it returns immediately, return it.
-Since it is a suspending expression, the compiler has ensured it ends the continuation, so this value appears as a data in the main loop.
+  Blocking take-outs from pools are done with the suspending operator `<_!!` which takes a pool as an argument.
+If no values are in the pool buffer, the operator returns a suspend with a permit value equal to the pool id.
+If a value is available, the blocking take out operator returns immediately, returning the value.
+Since blocking take-outs are suspending expressions, the compiler has ensured it ends the continuation, so this value appears as a result-value in the main loop.

-  If the queue is empty, blocking take causes the current run id to be added to a many-to-many mapping in durable storage of run ids to port ids, the PortTakers table.
-This represents runs which are waiting on results from the port.
+  If the queue is empty, blocking take causes the current run id to be added to a many-to-many mapping in durable storage of run ids to pool ids, the PoolTakers table.
+This represents runs which are waiting on results from the pool.

   Similarly, a blocking put (e.g., `(_>!! port value {priority})` causes the calling Run to suspend if no runs are associated with the port in the port takers map and the port isn't associated with a queue or the queue is full.
 The run id and value are stored in a durable map, the PortPutters table, which maps a port to runs which are waiting to put values in the port.